goradd/goradd/doc/overview.md

 database and perform Create, Update, and Delete operations on each record (also known a (CrUD)) using the generated forms.

+The generated list forms list all the records
 TODO: Talk about list forms and edit forms

 The form object represents the html `<form>` tag object in the page.
 It